Little Cooks Reading Books Little Cooks Reading Books Little Cooks Reading Books Little Cooks Reading Books

 There is now real need for civilians to relieve the burden on commercial food sources, transportation, and preservation by growing all food that is practical at home and preserving, storing, and using it over as much of the year as possible.

-FUN LEARNING TIP: Head over the USDA.gov to see actual Victory Garden ads, victory garden posters, and aids used during the World Wars.
+FUN LEARNING TIP: Head over the USDA.gov to see actual Victory Garden ads, plant a victory garden poster, and aids used during the World Wars.

 How did planting Victory Gardens raise morale during World War II?